tatran5/HaystackHoarder/README.md

 Feeding your animals is a four-step task!
 First, you must drive to the hayfields in your trusty tractor, which you must keep consistently fueled.
 Then, gather as much hay as possible with your tractor, bring it to the barn to be processed into feed, and give the food to the animals in your pens.

 Watch out because other players are trying to gather hay for their animals too, and there are only a few haystacks shared between farms.
 Scramble to grab hay before the other players or sabotage their farms to slow down your competition.
-Steal their fuel, steal their hay, and even break down their fences to let their animals escape?but watch out for your own!
+Steal their fuel, steal their hay, and even break down their fences to let their animals escape, but watch out for your own!

 # Features